 5. Buy Staples & Cook From Scratch

-I need 3,000 calories per day, so I focus on key staples such as rice, almonds, beans, milk, vegetables, fruit, chicken, eggs, nuts and potatoes.
+I need 3,000 calories per day, so I focus on key staples such as rice, almonds, beans, milk, vegetables, fruit, chicken and eggs.
 These are both cheap and healthy.

 You could eat for less by grabbing frozen pizzas.
 Even value picks from McDonald’s may cost less.
 But your health wealth would eventually fall apart.
+Eating healthy increases your energy, mood and cognitive function.
 These staples aren’t the cheapest way to eat, but they are the cheapest way to eat healthy.

-Consider the value of your time.
+The value of your time matters.
+We tend to overvalue money and undervalue time.
 Higher-income folks may be better off using services that deliver healthy meals to their door to save the time associated with cooking and dishes.
-Humans tend to overvalue money and undervalue time.
+They may determine that the time savings are worth the opportunity cost of spending.

 6. Perimeter Shop